ghga-de/docs.ghga.de/user_docs/user_stories/accessing_data.md

 ## Data Download

-Downloading data from datasets you have been granted access to is a two stage process:
+Downloading data from datasets you have been granted access to is a two-stage process:

 * The download is prepared through the *Data Portal*.
 The corresponding dataset is selected and the download potentially restricted to individual files from